grafana/tempo/README.md

 ## Other Components

-### tempo-query
-tempo-query is jaeger-query with a [hashicorp go-plugin](https://github.com/jaegertracing/jaeger/tree/master/plugin/storage/grpc) to support querying Tempo.
-Please note that tempo only looks up a trace by ID.
-Searching for traces is not supported, and the service and operation lists will not populate.

 ### tempo-vulture
 tempo-vulture is tempo's bird themed consistency checking tool.
 It pushes traces and queries Tempo.
 It metrics 404s and traces with missing spans.